MSW Field Overview

 Field Education is an integral part of the SSW curriculum, merging theory and instruction with real time practice experience.
 Students have the opportunity to apply what is learned in the classroom by working with clients, social work leaders and social systems.

-The Field Office holds a number of information sessions for students about field assignment processes.
+The Field Education Office holds a number of information sessions for students about field assignment processes.
 The information sessions address frequently asked questions and policies about Field Education requirements.

-Career development workshops are offered each year to help students learn about the professional specialties that exist for different practice.
+Career development workshops are offered each year to help students learn about the professional specialties that exist for social work practice.
 Additionally, there is an annual Field and Career Fair that connects students to agencies around the region for field placements or employment opportunities.
 Additional resources can be obtained by contacting the Field Office at (518) 442-5321 or at email@example.com.